GoogleCloudPlatform/data-migration-tool/docs/installation/README.md

 ## Assign Executing User and Admin Permissions

-User who will be executing the deployment of DMT through Cloud Build will require the below set of permissions
+Admin User who will be executing the deployment of DMT through Cloud Build will require the below set of permissions

 * roles/bigquery.dataViewer
 * roles/bigquery.user